Sailors' superstitions: Over a barrel

-The phrase over a barrel, meaning to be in a dilemma or "a weak or difficult position", may refer to the first aid practice amongst sailors of placing a drowning victim's head over a barrel, and rolling his body over it, in an attempt to remove aspirated water from the person's lungs.
+The phrase over a barrel, meaning to be in a dilemma or "a weak or difficult position", may refer to the first aid practice among sailors of placing a drowning victim's head over a barrel, and rolling his body over it, in an attempt to remove aspirated water from the person's lungs.
 However, this etymology is challenged, and may come instead from the custom of punishing a prisoner by flogging or paddling him while he is strapped to a barrel; there is no documentary evidence it was actually used specifically as a nautical phrase.
 Either way, the image created in the mind is that of total helplessness and loss of control, which is a common anxiety of sailors in fear of corporal punishment.

 Theories as to origins

 Many theories have formed as to explain these phenomena and why they exist.
 Jakob Jakobsen theorised that such practices existed with the intent to confuse and ward off fairies and protect the sailors.
 Lockwood concurred as well with the general line of thought and concluded it was also done so as to not summon dangerous animals such as whales or ravens.
 Solheim follows this same line of thought and considers it also be done to protect loved ones back on land from such animals and spirits.

-Bairbre Ní Fhloinn critiques this line of thought concluding it to be reductionist and insulting to the intelligence of fishermen however she does admit it may be a factor.
+Bairbre Ní Fhloinn critiques this line of thought concluding it to be reductionist and insulting to the intelligence of fishermen; however, she does admit it may be a factor.
+Sailors are well aware of the inherent risks of sailing, and even in the 21st century, "fishers and related fishing workers" in the U.S. have the second most dangerous occupation.

+A sailor's life is inherently difficult, wrote one sailor in 1840:

+From ancient times to the 20th Century, sailing has been seen as a risky activity; in Psalm 107 (106 in the Latin Vulgate version):

+The next few verses explain further:

+The hymn, Eternal Father, Strong to Save was inspired by Psalm 107.